Gaiapolis: Reception

 In Japan, Game Machine listed Gaiapolis on their June 1, 1993 issue as being the tenth most-popular arcade game for the previous two weeks.
 Monthly Coin Journal ranked the game as the twelfth highest-grossing arcade machine in Japan, based on a June 1993 arcade operator survey.

 French publication Joypad found the inclusion of a password system innovative for the arcade scene, but noted that the game's mix of action and adventure playstyles was more reserved for consoles.
 Ação Games considered it an odd game from Konami, but commended its password feature and multiplayer mode.
 Gamest praised the game's audiovisual presentation but criticized its uninteresting story and direction, noting that fighting enemies with the same combat actions felt monotonous.
 Famitsu highlighted the game's graphics, particularly the backgrounds and player characters, and well-crafted worldview.

 Gamest gave Gaiapolis multiple awards at the seventh annual "Gamest Awards", placing 9th in the "Grand Prize", 4th in the "Best Action Award", 8th in the "Best Graphics Award", 7th in the "Best VGM Award", 3rd in the "Best Production Award", and 38th in the "Annual Hit Game".
+In the third edition of their Gal's Island series, Gamest commented on the character of Elaine Shee, highlighting her silk armor and finding her ears adorable, though they felt her use of tonfas was unusual.
+They also stated that while she was planier than other female characters, that was not a bad thing.
 Japanese publication Micom BASIC Magazine also gave the game several awards at the 1993 "Video Game Grand Prize", placing 8th in "Best Action", 9th in "Best Graphics" and "Best Sound Effects", and 2nd in "Best Production".

 Retrospective commentary for Gaiapolis has been generally favorable.
 Sega-16s Ken Horowitz praised the game's Dungeons & Dragons-style hack and slash gameplay, character designs, and colorful visuals, but expressed disappointment at the lack of a home release, writing that "this one would have been right at home on the 32X".
 MeriStations José Manuel Fernández described it as a novel action role-playing game.
 Retro Gamer commended the game's high-quality production, remarking that its graphics were among the best of its time, but questioned the lack of a home port, stating that it would have made a good release for the PlayStation and Sega Saturn.
 Revista PlayReplays Eidy Tasaka was surprised by its vertical-oriented display, commenting that it was a risky and "successful" move by Konami to make the game more interesting.
 Hardcore Gaming 101s Robert Naytor regarded it as "the most original of Konami's arcade brawlers", but compared it unfavorably to Capcom's Dungeons & Dragons games.